aeris-data/reprobus/README.md

 ## Installation
 ```
 git clone https://github.com/aeris-data/reprobus.git
-sudo singularity build ./reprobus.sif ./reprobus-ifort-container.def
+sudo singularity build ./reprobus-image.sif ./reprobus-ifort-container.def
 ```

-The `singularity build` command will build the container `reprobus.sif` from its definition file, using the source files got from the git repo; so for the build it is important to call the command from the git repo directory that one has made.
+The `singularity build` command will build the container `reprobus-image.sif` from its definition file, using the source files got from the git repo; so for the build it is important to call the command from the git repo directory that one has made.

 ⚠️ ***The build requires either sudo rights or being able to use `--fakeroot` option (in a case of a multi-user server).***

 Afterwards, the sif image can be placed anywhere (even on another system) independently of the source files.
 To run the image no sudo rights are required.

 ## Usage
-The main script is `reprobus-simulation.sh` which needs the input configuration file reprobus-user.conf (which can be renamed, the name is not important).
+The main script is `reprobus-simulation.sh` which needs the input configuration file `reprobus-user.conf` (which can be renamed, the name is not important).
 This bash script handles user's input parameters, launch simulations and post-process simulation results.
 The main usage is
 ```
 ./reprobus-simulation.sh --config reprobus-user.conf
 ```